jcasben/custlink/README.md

 - Users can create an account and log in.
 - Users can create, update and delete their links.
 - Users can share their links with other people to redirect them to other page.

+## What I've learned

+During this project I learned lot of things about how web applications work and I also added new technologies to my stack.

+### 💪 Building secure APIs

+- For this project I needed secure endpoint that required authentication with JWT.
+My next step will be learning to authorize this endpoint user OAuth.

+### 🧠 Better understanding of Web

+- Thanks to this project I reinforced my knowledge about how web applications work, and it makes want to know even more to produce more professional products.

+## ✏️ Author

+- Jesus Castillo (@jcasben)